dalealleshouse/zero-to-devops/README.md

 means to work with K8S without an internet connection.
 Yes, believe it or not, internet connectivity is a bit capricious at conferences and meet ups.

-The demo should work fine on Mac, older Windows, or Linux.
-However, it hasn't been tested.
-These instruction apply specifically to Windows 10 and Powershell, which requires special minikube configuration.
+This demo should work fine on Mac, older Windows, or Linux.
+However, it hasn't been tested and will require slightly different Minikube configurations.
+These instruction apply specifically to Windows 10 and Powershell.
 If you are able to get it working with a different OS or configuration, add information about your experience and I'll happily accept a pull request.

-Special Windows 10 minikube configuration:
+Windows 10 Minikube configuration:

 - Enable HyperV (If you are able to run Docker, it should be)
 - Create a Virtual Switch in Hyper-V: